-Award-winning composer/sound designer for theatre (plays), film, audio dramas and commercial media from Hong Kong, now currently based in London.
+Nicola T. Chang is an award-winning composer/sound designer for theatre (plays), film, audio dramas and commercial media from Hong Kong, now currently based in London.
+She is also a theatre performer, recently appearing in Fantastically Great Women Who Changed the World (UK Tour), and previously in SIX (West End/World Tour) and STOMP (West End/World Tour).

 Selected theatre credits include:

-For Black Boys Who Have Considered Suicide When the Hue Gets Too Heavy (Apollo Theatre West End / Royal Court Jerwood Downstairs / New Diorama), My Neighbour Totoro (RSC / Barbican), Kerry Jackson (National Theatre), Derren Brown's Unbelievable (Criterion West End / Mercury Colchester / Manchester Palace), The Ministry of Lesbian Affairs (Soho Theatre), The Swell (Orange Tree Theatre), Little Baby Jesus (Orange Tree Theatre, JMK 2019), Feral Monsters (National Theatre of Wales), Top Girls (Liverpool Everyman), Of the Cut (Young Vic), Macbeth (Leeds Playhouse), All Mirth and No Matter (RSC), Dziady/Forefather's Eve (Almeida Theatre), White Pearl (Royal Court Jerwood Downstairs), Miss Julie (Chester Storyhouse), The Death of Ophelia (Shakespeare’s Globe), Funeral Flowers (UK Tour / Camden Roundhouse / Hackney Empire), Summer Rolls (Park Theatre), From Shore to Shore (Manchester Royal Exchange / UK Tour), No Man's Land (Square Chapel Halifax) and A Hundred Words for Snow (Arcola Theatre).
+For Black Boys Who Have Considered Suicide When the Hue Gets Too Heavy (Garrick West End/Apollo West End/Royal Court Jerwood Downstairs/New Diorama), My Neighbour Totoro (RSC/Barbican), Kerry Jackson (National Theatre), Minority Report (Nottingham Playhouse/Birmingham Rep/Lyric Hammersmith), The Real and Imagined History of the Elephant Man (Nottingham Playhouse/Blackpool Grand/Coventry Belgrade), TRIBE (Young Vic), The Ministry of Lesbian Affairs (Soho Theatre), The Swell (Orange Tree Theatre), A Playlist for the Revolution (Bush Theatre), Little Baby Jesus (Orange Tree Theatre, JMK 2019), Feral Monster (National Theatre of Wales), Top Girls (Liverpool Everyman), NEST (Leeds 2023), Of the Cut (Young Vic), Macbeth (Leeds Playhouse), Derren Brown's Unbelievable (Criterion West End/Mercury Colchester/Manchester Palace), All Mirth and No Matter (RSC), Dziady/Forefather's Eve (Almeida Theatre), White Pearl (Royal Court Jerwood Downstairs), Miss Julie (Chester Storyhouse), The Death of Ophelia (Shakespeare’s Globe), Funeral Flowers (UK Tour/Camden Roundhouse/Hackney Empire), Summer Rolls (Park Theatre), From Shore to Shore (Manchester Royal Exchange / UK Tour), No Man's Land (Square Chapel Halifax) and A Hundred Words for Snow (Arcola Theatre).

 Selected film credits include: